-Top 5 4th Quarter Trades of Sp - GuruFocus.com
+Top 5 4th Quarter Trades of SP - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 97 stocks valued at a total of $206.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 261 stocks valued at a total of $1.28Bil.
 The top holdings were

-According to GuruFocus data, these were Spectrum Asset Management, Inc. (NB/CA)’s top five trades of the quarter.
+According to GuruFocus data, these were SPINNAKER TRUST’s top five trades of the quarter.

-Spectrum Asset Management, Inc. (NB/CA) reduced their investment in ARCA:SH by 607,280 shares.
-The trade had a 5.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $15.98.
+The guru sold out of their 655,365-share investment in NAS:VGLT.
+Previously, the stock had a 3.42% weight in the equity portfolio.
+Shares traded for an average price of $61.86 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.